cchitsiang/awesome-stars/topics.md

 - [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - ✨ Build AI interfaces that spark joy
 - [cruft/cruft](https://github.com/cruft/cruft) - Allows you to maintain all the necessary cruft for packaging and building projects separate from the code you intentionally write.
 Built on-top of, and fully compatible with, CookieCutter.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
-- [ivy-llc/ivy](https://github.com/ivy-llc/ivy) - The Unified AI Framework
+- [ivy-llc/ivy](https://github.com/ivy-llc/ivy) - The Unified ML Representation
 - [bharathgs/Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
 Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.